 Imagine that you are an intelligence analyst when the following scenario begins to unfold.
 First you learn that a routine analysis of data collected at a small border crossing indicated that a suspected terrorist might have been able to enter the country at that location.
-Then, twelve days later you see a report that a large quantity of dynamite was stolen from a construction site in a mid-western city and a large truck was rented in the same city.
-A colleague tells you that monitoring of messages in an on-line chat room sometimes used by members of a terrorist cell to coordinate their activities revealed that they had all made hotel reservations in a certain city, which you know is located on a river with a large hydroelectric power dam.
-From these facts you might infer that the dam is likely to be a terrorist target.
+Then, twelve days later a large quantity of dynamite was stolen from a construction site in a mid-western city and a large trucks were also rented in the same city.
+Monitoring of messages in an on-line chat room sometimes used by the members of a terrorist cell to coordinate their activities confirmed that they had all made hotel reservations in a certain city.
+The city is located on a river with a large hydroelectric power dam.
+From these facts the analyst might infer that the dam might be a terrorist target.